 But if you ask any Christian what the first thing is that you should do now that you’re a Christian, baptism will be in the top 2 or 3 answers.
 I am not arguing with that argument.
 I am talking about the actions to take once we believe in God and Jesus and all that that entails.

 If we accept Jesus.
-If we truly repent of our sinful natures and accept God’s forgiveness, then have a sudden heart attack and die before we have a chance to even get off of our knees, we will still be with God in eternity (Ephesians 2:8-9).
+If we truly kneel down and repent of our sinful natures and accept God’s forgiveness, then have a sudden heart attack and die before we have a chance to get back on our feet, we will still be with God in eternity (Ephesians 2:8-9).

 If, however, we are successful in getting to our feet, we now have actionable steps to take.
 But we must be careful not to act in the shadow of some to-do list.
 Here’s what I mean.